-&lt;sup>90 If possible, the component may rely on change events of the AAS implementation.
+&lt;sup>92 If possible, the component may rely on change events of the AAS implementation.
 However, in BaSyx events are currently in realization and, thus, not yet reflected in the AAS abstraction introduced in Section 3.5.
 Thus, the component design shall foresee event-based change notifications as well as (potentially less efficient) polling/scanning of the respective AAS structures.

-&lt;sup>91 Currently, security and access restriction mechanisms are not (fully) in place in BaSyx and, thus, not reflected in the AAS abstraction introduced in Section 3.5.
+&lt;sup>93 Currently, security and access restriction mechanisms are not (fully) in place in BaSyx and, thus, not reflected in the AAS abstraction introduced in Section 3.5.

-Requirement Summary R47-R49 For processing personal data, data subject, legitimate purposes, adequacy, and storage time must be specified R50 The platform must identify different categories of personal data R51 The platform must ensure deletion, blocking, and authorization of personal data R55 The platform must provide ways to object to the direct marketing of personal data R57 The platform must offer possibilities to object to the decision support based on the automated processing of personal data R136a The platform shall provide an update functionality for the ECS runtimes.
+Requirement Summary R27 Optional deployment to connected IIP-Ecosphere instances, i.e., device management must be designed transparently and equipped with appropriate access mechanisms R28 Optional deployment to cloud resources, e.g., Google Cloud or Gaia-X R36 Optional configuration of resources R36a Writing of resource configuration R36b Reading of resource configuration R37 Optional remote maintenance of resources R40 The platform must provide the usual security mechanisms like RBAC and TLS.
+R41 The security mechanisms shall be integrated with common directory services.
+R43 Safety mechanisms must describe their quality properties and their callable functions R45 The data platform must provide fair and lawful processing of personal data R47-R49 For processing personal data, data subject, legitimate purposes, adequacy, and storage time must be specified R50 The platform must identify different categories of personal data R51 The platform must ensure deletion, blocking, and authorization of personal data R55 The platform must provide ways to object to the direct marketing of personal data R57 The platform must offer possibilities to object to the decision support based on the automated processing of personal data R136a The platform shall provide an update functionality for the ECS runtimes.

 For the device management, further existing components could be helpful, e.g., an IoT device management approach (to be frontended by AAS), a secure console (R37) or a storage for binary images (R36a, R36b, R136a).
-A discussion of potential components in the scope of the requirements for the resource management is provided by Pidun in [29].
+A discussion of potential components in the scope of the requirements for the resource management is provided by Pidun in [31].
 There, for the IoT device management, two components are discussed, namely DeviceHive and ThingsBoard.
 The specific capabilities of ThingsBoard, such as software-over-the-air, firmware-over-the-air, the broad range of supported protocols, an Angular user interface that could help realizing an optional user interface for the IIP-Ecosphere platform as well as a higher development activity in the recent time led to the suggestion of integrating ThingsBoard as one alternative technology into IIP-Ecosphere.
 For the binary storage, MinIO and OpenStack Object Store Swift were compared.
-Here the support for the de facto standard S3 made the difference and MinIO was suggested in [29].
+Here the support for the de facto standard S3 made the difference and MinIO was suggested in [31].

-The architecture of this component follows the architectural suggestions in [29].
+The architecture of this component follows the architectural suggestions in [31].
 An overview is depicted in Figure 43.
 The component offers two AAS interfaces, a southbound interface in DeviceRegistryAas, and a northbound interface in DeviceManagementAas.
 The southbound interface is intended to enable a self-registration of devices and to notify the platform that they are available (heartbeat).
 This involves so-called ManagedDevice instances, which bridge between the ResourceUnit from Section 3.8.1 and specific information required by the underlying management approach, e.g., a different secondary device id.
 The northbound interface provides device information to higher-level components in the IIP-Ecosphere platform.